brandonC1234/Brandon-C-scratch-websites/AP Literature Project/readme.md

 1. Click the boxes above the canvas to load the different POVs
 2. This will create a circle that goes left and right over the man
 3. Depending on the POV, the man will be colored differently when it passes over him.

-  a.
-This will correspond to the color legend on the right
+    1. This will correspond to the color legend on the right
 4. Click the + and - buttons to increase and decrease the circle size
 5. Click stop simulation to stop the animation

 #### Custom mode
 1. Click the boxes above the canvas to load the different POVs
 2. This will create a circle that can be dragged to anywhere on the canvas

-  a. you can spawn mutliple circles at once in this mode
+    1. you can spawn mutliple circles at once in this mode
 3. Depending on the POV, the man will be colored differently when it is over him.

-  a.
-This will correspond to the color legend on the right
+    1. This will correspond to the color legend on the right
 4. Click the + and - buttons to increase and decrease the circle size
 5. Click stop simulation to stop the animation